loldot/loldot.github.io/_posts/2025-12-05-The-Grand-Slop-Chess-Tournament.md

     - Development
 ---

-Inspired by Sebastian Lagues Chess bot competition where he made a framework for writing a chess engine and challenged his viewers to make the best search engine they could within a maximum limit of C# tokens, I ripped out the innards of my chess engine and invited all my imaginary friends to make their own implementation.
-Gemini, Claud, Codex and Grok entered to make the best Slopfish version and win the Grand Slop Chess
+A while ago, I watched Sebastian Lagues youtube channel where he made a framework for writing a chess engine and challenged his viewers to make the best chess engine they could within a maximum limit of C# tokens.
+Inspired by this, I ripped out the innards of my chess engine and invited all my imaginary friends to make their own implementation.
+Gemini, Claude, Codex and Grok entered to make the best Slopfish version and win the
-Tournament 🏆.
+Grand Slop Chess Tournament 🏆.
 I decided to not put any other constraints other than that the whole engine must be written in one go, my assumption being that more features and more code would also mean more bugs.

 ![The Grand Slop Chess Tournament](/assets/imgs/tgsct.png)